What is a Communication Barrier?

 If so many things are happening in an environment where you are holding a conversation, it is very much possible for one or both parties to lose thought and argument.

-How to deal with this type of barrier to communication is to ensure the environment in which you hold conversations, especially those that are critical, is free of distractions.
+How to deal with this type of barrier to effective communication is to ensure the environment in which you hold conversations, especially those that are critical, is free of distractions.
 That includes shutting down computers, putting away phones, and shutting the door.

 - 1 – Right information.